Ben Westwood: Warrington Wolves

 In June 2002, Westwood was transferred to Warrington Wolves for a fee of £60,000.

 A talismanic player for Warrington who has been top tackler at the club for the past two seasons and top tackler out of marker for the past three, Westwood was Warrington's Players' Player of the Year and Fans' Player of the Year in 2007.
-A conversion from the centres to the pack at the start of 2005 transformed his career and pushed him to international honours.
+A conversion from the centers to the pack at the start of 2005 transformed his career and pushed him to international honors.

 He was named in the Super League Dream Team for 2008's Super League XIII.

 Westwood played in the 2010 Challenge Cup Final victory over the Leeds Rhinos at Wembley Stadium.

 He also enjoyed a good year in 2011 despite injuries, when the Wire topped the league table.

 He played in the 2012 Challenge Cup Final victory over the Leeds Rhinos at Wembley Stadium.

 He played in the 2012 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.

 He played in the 2013 Super League Grand Final defeat by the Wigan Warriors at Old Trafford.

 He played in the 2016 Challenge Cup Final defeat by Hull F.C. at Wembley Stadium.

 He played in the 2018 Challenge Cup Final defeat by the Catalans Dragons at Wembley Stadium, and played in the 2018 Super League Grand Final defeat by the Wigan Warriors at Old Trafford.

 In July 2019, Westwood announced he would be retiring at the end of the season.